Jackkillian/GameJS/README.md

 ---
 INFO
 ---
-Newest Released Version: 1.0-alpha2
+Newest Released Version: 1.0-beta1
-Version coming up: 1.0-beta1 (90% done)
+Version coming up: 1.0 (0% done)
 License: MIT
-This update will work on: GameJS Utility
+This update will work on: GameJS Utility with GUI AND resources

 ---